 Want to know more about us?

-Classic Trax Limited is an ‘underground dance music’ vinyl record and memorabilia dealer based in London, UK.
+Classic Trax Limited is an ‘underground dance music’ vinyl record and memorabilia dealer, based in the UK with 21 years experience in the business.

 Classic Trax was one of the first underground music retailers in the online space, starting our business way back in 1998.
 Doesn’t time fly when you’re having fun!